Items that are prohibited from being brought into the tournament include:

 You agree that you shall not seek autographs of players in order to sell such autographs, and you shall not pay another person to obtain an autograph for you.

 Concession stands are located throughout the tournament grounds.
-For lunch or dinner, visit the Fry’s or Coca-Cola Food Courts.
+For lunch or dinner, visit the Fan Zone.
 Souvenirs are located at the TPC Merchandise Tents, near the 1st tee and the main entrance.

-A list of who is playing in the 2016 Waste Management Phoenix Open will be available in early January and will continually update through tournament week.
+CLICK HERE to see the list of who is playing in the 2016 Waste Management Phoenix Open.
+The field will continually be updated through tournament week.

 Daily pairings will be published in the daily newspaper sports sections and will also be posted on the PGATour.comwebsite.
 Thursday and Friday pairings are determined before the tournament starts, with each golfer playing one day in the morning and the other day in the afternoon.
 Saturday and Sunday pairings are based on a player’s score, with the leaders teeing off last.
 Free daily pairing sheets will also be available at the tournament.